thofma/Tally.jl/README.md

 "y" | 1 | 0.25%
 ```

-One can put in any iteratable object
+One can put in any iterable object

 ```julia
 julia> T = tally(rand(-1:1, 10, 10)) # a random 10x10 matrix with entries in [-1, 0, 1]